 Eggplant is the main ingredient in most moussaka recipes, with good reason.
 It is easily grown and cultivated throughout the Mediterranean.
 Sephardic Jews prize the eggplant as an affordable, healthy dietary staple that can be prepared in numerous ways.
 In fact, during a second Jewish expulsion from Spain and Portugal in 1580 (when the two countries united under one crown), eggplant became known as the “Jew’s apple” because of its frequent usage in Sephardic Jewish cuisine.

 My Vegetable Moussaka is Greek-style, topped with rich and creamy béchamel sauce.
 I make the sauce with lowfat milk, so the dish is actually quite light even though it tastes rich.
 I’ve added both feta cheese and grated pecorino (or parmesan) for flavor and texture, as well as lentils for a meat/protein substitute.
 I’ll warn you in advance, it’s not an easy dish to prepare.
 While the steps themselves are pretty simple (and well explained below), the process can be time consuming.
 This dish would be best suited to a special occasion, like a holiday Shavuot dinner or a Sunday family gathering, when you have some free time to assemble the ingredients.
 Serve the leftovers for Meatless Monday!
 You can cut down a lot on prep time by peeling and slicing the veggies in advance– cover them with cold water to keep them fresh till you’re ready to cook (do not prep the eggplant in advance– it’s best to slice it right before you salt it, not beforehand).
+I’ve included a few tips at the end of the recipe for cutting down on prep time.
 The end result is worth the effort– it’s a really delicious dish.
 Nobody will miss the meat!

 Gluten Free Modification: This recipe is almost gluten free, but it will take a couple of modifications to make it completely GF.
 The original recipe uses flour to thicken the béchamel sauce.
 Substitute King Arthur’s Gluten Free Multi-Purpose Flour or a small amount of potato starch as a thickener.
 Also, make sure that your balsamic vinegar is certified GF.
 Finally, if you’re using a pre-grated parmesan, check to make sure that it is purely cheese (no modified starches in the mix).
 This will ensure that your moussaka is gluten free.